How to Make Bone Broth for Dogs

 My poodle, the self proclaimed pickiest eater alive, gobbles all his meals down with the addition of it.
 So why not give it a try?

 And if you're struggling to make it yourself, there are a few brands sold online that I would recommend.
 Look for a high quality bone broth made in the USA like the one from Bluebird Provisions.
-They are on Amazon Prime if you want free shipping.

 Have you made bone broth for your pup?
 How did they like it?
 Leave a comment and let me know.